Skip to content

 Verify topology before enabling MRP

 Use LLDP neighbor data to confirm the ring is wired correctly before enabling MRP.
-A miscabled ring will not converge correctly.
+A miscabled ring does not converge correctly.

-Ring topologies provide redundancy with simple cabling.
-The next section covers LACP — link aggregation for uplinks that need more bandwidth than a single cable provides.
+Ring topologies deliver redundancy with simple cabling.
+The next section covers LACP — link aggregation for uplinks that need more bandwidth than a single cable delivers.
 After Part 1, Part 2 covers the network services (DHCP, DNS, NTP, NAT) that make IP networks self-configuring.

 • IEC 62439-2:2016 — Industrial communication networks — High availability automation networks — Part 2: MRP